Gold Dust Woman

-"Gold Dust Woman" is a song from British-American rock band Fleetwood Mac's 11th studio album, Rumours (1977).
-The song was written and sung by Stevie Nicks and released as a B-side to the "Don't Stop" single (in the UK) and the "You Make Loving Fun" single (in the US).
+"Gold Dust Woman" is a song by British-American rock band Fleetwood Mac from their eleventh studio album, Rumours (1977).
+Written and sung by Stevie Nicks, the song was released as a B-side to "Don't Stop" in the United Kingdom and "You Make Loving Fun" in the United States.

 The 2004 two-disc special edition release of Rumours includes two demos of "Gold Dust Woman".
-One demo features vocal melody and lyrics in the coda which would later be developed into the stand-alone single "If You Ever Did Believe" in 1997, which Nicks recorded with Sheryl Crow as part of the early sessions for her 2001 Trouble in Shangri-La album.
-However, the track, "If You Ever Did Believe" was instead chosen as the theme song for the 1998 Warner Bros. film Practical Magic, starring Sandra Bullock and Nicole Kidman, and is only available on the film's soundtrack album.
+One demo features a vocal melody and lyrics in the coda which would later be developed into Nicks' solo single "If You Ever Did Believe", which became the theme song for the film Practical Magic.